pprosser-redhat/quarkus-superheroes-skupper/progressive-migration/progressive-migration-demo.md

 ```
 select id, name, othername from hero;
 select id, name, othername from hero where name = 'Chewbacca';
-update hero SET othername='OCP3' where name = 'Chewbacca';
-update hero SET othername='OCP4' where name = 'Chewbacca';
 ```

-- do this on the OCP 3 cluster and check results on OCP4 - Update Chewbacca other name so we can see which db we are hitting

 Test the service out to make sure it's ok and working with the existing DB

-## Deploy the Heroes service to  OCP 4
+## Deploy the rest-heroes service to  OCP 4

 Deploy the heros service and DB in OCP 4